unicfdlab/hybridCentralSolvers/README.md

 3. **pimpleCentralDyMFoam** - Pressure-based semi implicit solver for compressible flow of perfect gas with mesh motion

-4. **reactingPimpleCentralFoam** - Pressure-based semi implicit solver for compressible flow solver for combustion with chemical reactions
+4. **reactingPimpleCentralFoam** - Pressure-based semi implicit solver for compressible flow with combustion and chemical reactions

 5. **twoPhaseMixingCentralFoam** - Transient Eulerian two-phase solver.
 Liquid and gas are considered as compressible fluids.
 Mass transfer at the interface is not accounted.